Treatment of hydronephrosis of the kidney in a newborn. Hydronephrosis of the kidneys in newborns. Surgical treatment of hydronephrosis in newborns

 • discharge of the ureter;

-• problems with the structure of the pelvic area;
+• problems with the structure of the pelvis;

 • narrowing of the bladder neck;

-The consequence of the disease leads to the inability of the child to go to the toilet normally.
+The consequences of the disease lead to the child’s inability to go to the toilet normally.

 Symptoms

 The course of the disease is usually asymptomatic.
-Painful sensations in most cases begin with the onset of microlith in the organ, as well as with the appearance of inflammatory processes.
+Painful sensations in most cases, they begin with the appearance of microlith in the organ, as well as with the appearance of inflammatory processes.

-Symptoms for the inflammatory process in the kidneys in children are as follows:
+Symptoms when inflammatory process in the kidneys in children looks like this:

 • temperature increase;